-Dr. Gehlert’s publications focus on social influences on health, especially the health of vulnerable populations.
-She currently is working on the influences of neighborhood and community violence and unsafe housing on psychosocial functioning among African-American women newly diagnosed with breast cancer, with an eye toward how these factors “get under the skin” to affect gene expression and tumorigenesis.
-She has a special interest in the biology of women’s behavior.
+Sarah Gehlert’s publications focus on social influences on health, specifically the health of vulnerable populations.
+Currently, she is working on the influences of neighborhood and community violence and unsafe housing on psychosocial functioning among African-American women newly diagnosed with breast cancer, with an eye toward how these factors affect gene expression and tumorigenesis.